Presidency of John Adams: Election of 1796

 The election of 1796 was the first contested American presidential election.
 George Washington had been elected to office unanimously in the first two presidential elections.
 However, during his presidency, deep philosophical differences manifested between the two leading figures in the administration—Alexander Hamilton and Thomas Jefferson.
 Their competing visions of domestic and foreign policy caused a rift within the administration, and led to the founding of the Federalist Party and the Democratic-Republican Party.
 Washington's announcement that he would not be a candidate for a third term ignited an intense partisan struggle over the presidency.

 Like the previous two presidential elections, no candidates were put directly before the voters in 1796.
 The Constitution instead provided that each state selected presidential electors, and a vote of the presidential electors selected the president.
 As the election took place before the ratification of the 12th Amendment, each presidential elector cast two votes for president, though electors were not allowed to cast both votes for the same person.
 The Constitution prescribed that the person receiving the most votes would become president, provided that they won votes from a majority of the electors, while the person with the second most electoral votes would become vice president.
 Voters chose the presidential electors in seven states.
 In the remaining nine states, they were chosen by the state's legislature.

-Vice President John Adams and Hamilton both hoped to lead the Federalist Party, but Vice President Adams was widely viewed as Washington's "heir apparent," and he consolidated support among his party's electors.
+Adams and Hamilton both wanted to lead the Federalist Party, but Vice President Adams was widely viewed as Washington's "heir apparent," and he consolidated support among his party's electors.
 The clear favorite of Democratic-Republicans was Thomas Jefferson, though he was reluctant to run.
 The Democratic-Republicans in Congress held a nominating caucus and named Jefferson and Aaron Burr as their presidential choices.
 Jefferson at first declined the nomination, but he finally agreed to run a few weeks later.
 Federalist members of Congress held an informal nominating caucus and named Adams and Thomas Pinckney as their presidential candidates.
 The campaign, was, for the most part, unorganized and sporadic, confined to newspaper attacks, pamphlets, and political rallies.
 Federalists attacked Jefferson as a Francophile and an atheist, while the Democratic-Republicans accused Adams of being an Anglophile and a monarchist.